You are here

 July 15 - August 10, 2019

-Pre-College Summer Studios is an intensive four-week program for the young artist who is serious about his or her work.
+Pre-College Summer Studios is an intensive four-week program for the highschool artist entering grades 11–12.
+With the opportunity to earn three college credits, students preview and experience a condensed version of a Freshman Foundation year by attending foundation classes and an elective as they prepare for higher education.
 Students from around the world come together to experience MassArt and the environment of a higher education institution in the visual arts.

 The program is ideal for students: